Uptick in Pace of Wage Increases Likely by Early 2015

 Arlington, Va.
-(Aug.
-20, 2014) - Workers in the private sector likely will see higher wage growth by the end of this year, according to the preliminary third-quarter Wage Trend Indicator™ (WTI) released today by Bloomberg BNA, a leading
+(Sept.
+16, 2014) - A modest pickup in the pace of annual wage increases for most workers is likely in the coming months, according to the revised third-quarter Wage Trend Indicator™ (WTI) released today by Bloomberg BNA, a leading

 publisher of specialized news and information.